dolla-consortium/consensus/README.md

   - Can be any request from the business layer using the consensus platform.
   - The Consensus is agnostic of these requests.
 The behavior is polymorphic.
   - The Fold logic is not part of the consensus, it's external.
-  - The Consensus does not have correlation with Customer Events

 - **Consensus Request**
   - Sent from the consortium members themselves.